BarishNamazov/fritter-backend/README.md

 **Returns**

-- Array of accessible freets posted by followings of logged in user, sorted by date first one being most recent
+- Array of accessible freets posted by followings of logged in user, sorted by date first one being most recent.
+These freets will include your freets as well.

 **Throws**